 Another research strand is the history of Newcastle which has led to projects on beaches and surf lifesaving, including a chapter in the centenary history of surf life saving, and on air pollution in Newcastle.
 Cushing is a founder of the Global Newcastle research group and has published two books on the city, Radical Newcastle, co-edited with James Bennett and Erik Eklund and, with Howard Bridgman, Smoky City, a History of Air Pollution in Newcastle.

-Cushing is a convenor of the Australian and New Zealand Environmental History Network and member of the executive council of the NSW History Council.
+Cushing is a past convenor of the Australian and New Zealand Environmental History Network and member of the executive council of the NSW History Council.